tsosi-org/tsosi-app/backend/tsosi/data/preparation/doab/README.md

 The processing consists in:

-- Filtering out the rows that are not transfers (no amount or in the future)
+- Filtering out the rows that are not transfers (no amount )

 - Grouping all the rows corresponding to the same transfer.
 Those are the ones flagged as "Upfront" in the main data file, *2025-02-11-DOAB_Library_Report.xlsx*.